 Kauai Community College's Automotive Technology Program (AMT) curriculum has been designed to meet the National Automotive Technicians Education Foundation (NATEF) standards.
 Our goal is to prepare students to become entry-level technicians in the field.

 Program Entry Requirements

-- *UH Community College System placement test
+- Math Requirement: COMPASS* placement in Math 50 or higher, *UH Community College System placement test

-- Valid Driver's License
+- General Requirements: Valid Driver's License